AbdullahMoustafa/portfolio/DataScienceME/Info.md

 Please note: All data displayed is simulated and used for demonstration purposes only, in accordance with strict data confidentiality standards.

-Tools: SAS Viya 4 ( SAS Visual Analytics, SAS Envirnoment Managment, SAS Streaming Analytics) , Tableau Desktop/ Server
+Tools: SAS Viya 4 ( SAS Visual Analytics, SAS Envirnoment Managment, SAS Streaming Analytics) , Tableau Desktop/ Server/ SQL